authq/cloud/README.md

 ## Suggestions
 Feel free [opening issues](https://github.com/authq/cloud/issues/new) and sharing your ideas.
-Please keep note that (at least for now) we have not any plans to provide public computing and hosting services like openstack and containers.
+Please keep note that (at least for now) we don't have any plans to provide public computing and hosting services like OpenStack and containers.

 ## Contribution
 /TBA